1989 British Grand Prix

 The 1989 British Grand Prix (formally the XLII Shell British Grand Prix) was a Formula One motor race held at Silverstone on 16 July 1989.
 It was the eighth race of the 1989 Formula One World Championship.

 The 64-lap race was won by Frenchman Alain Prost, driving a McLaren-Honda, after he started from second position.
 Prost's Brazilian teammate, Ayrton Senna, took pole position and led until he spun off on lap 12.
 Local driver Nigel Mansell finished second in a Ferrari, with Italian Alessandro Nannini third in a Benetton-Ford.
-This marked the last win for a Honda powered car at Silverstone until Max Verstappen won the 70th Anniversary Grand Prix in 2020.
+This marked the last win for a Honda-powered car at Silverstone until Max Verstappen won the 70th Anniversary Grand Prix in 2020.

 Qualifying

 Pre-qualifying report

 For the second Grand Prix in a row, the Onyx of Bertrand Gachot topped the time sheets in Friday morning's pre-qualifying session.
 It was Gachot's second pre-qualifying success.
 Two tenths of a second slower in second place was Nicola Larini in the Osella, pre-qualifying for the third time this season.
 The other two to go through to the main qualifying sessions were the Brabham pairing of Stefano Modena and Martin Brundle.
 This was the team's last pre-qualifying session of the season, as their five points in Monaco were enough to enable them to avoid having to pre-qualify for the rest of the season.
 Modena had pre-qualified at all eight events so far in 1989, and Brundle six, with both drivers qualifying for all of those races.

+Brundle, who had failed to pre-qualify in both Canada and France, told in a pit lane interview during qualifying proper that he was glad to make it through as he had been "Driving like an old tart quite frankly".

 Stefan Johansson narrowly missed out in fifth place in the second Onyx, his fourth failure this season.
 Alex Caffi was sixth in the Dallara, only his second failure, but Dallara were another team who would avoid pre-qualifying for the rest of the season, having scored eight points.

 Gregor Foitek was seventh in the sole EuroBrun, still only able to pre-qualify once this season, which was once more than Piercarlo Ghinzani, eighth in the second Osella.
 Ninth was Yannick Dalmas, who had replaced Joachim Winkelhock at AGS, and for the rest of the season, both AGS cars would have to take part in pre-qualifying sessions.
 The Zakspeed pairing of Bernd Schneider and Aguri Suzuki were tenth and twelfth, with no success at this stage since the first race of the season.
 Pierre-Henri Raphanel was eleventh in his Coloni, and from here on, both Colonis would have to take part in pre-qualifying.
 At the bottom of the time sheets was the Rial of Volker Weidler, his eighth consecutive failure to pre-qualify, but Christian Danner's three points at Phoenix meant both cars would avoid pre-qualifying for the rest of the season.